kbroman/steps2rr/pages/scripts.md

   functions, to make the code easier to follow and to avoid repeated code.
 [More on this later](functions.html).

+- **Save your seeds for random number generation**.
+While in many cases it is useful to re-run a simulation with independent replicates, if you want your simulations to be fully reproducible, use a defined seed and save it in your script.
+In R, I'll typically use `runif(1, 0, 10^8)` in an interactive session, and then copy that number into a line at the top of my script, like `set.seed(91820205)`.
+If I'm running multiple batches of simulations in parallel, I'll typically use something like `set.seed(91820205 + i)` for batch `i`.

 Initially, it may seem like a hassle to do many of these things via code rather than by hand.
 But if the primary data should change (and it often does), repeating all of that by-hand extraction and editing